-1. Loops and Loop Types
+1. Loops

-Loops are a useful mechanism to provide intelligence to the interactive applications produced with CallPilot Application Builder (AppBuilder).
+Loops are a useful mechanism to provide intelligence to interactive applications produced with AppBuilder.
 Depending on input (either from user or system), application call flow can be looped-back to a previously used block (section) where appropriate.

-A loop is a subsection of the design in which the output(s) from the subsection connect to the input(s) of that same subsection.
+A loop is a subsection of the design in which output(s) from the subsection connect to input(s) of that same subsection.
 The simplest AppBuilder example of a loop would be a single block which connects one of its outputs to one of its inputs.

-In more generic terms the subsection would consist of a series of AppBuilder blocks tied together.
+In generic terms the subsection would consist of a series of AppBuilder blocks tied together.
 An output from this subsection would get looped back to an input of this subsection.